cran/ngstk/README.md

 The purples of ngstk is that help us to manage those small scripts systematically, store some of the useful material for NGS data analysis.
 Especially, data visualization, conversion of data format and various database ID were the mainly mission in the recently development cycle.

+A simple guide can be found in [here](https://CRAN.R-project.org/package=ngstk/vignettes/ngstk.html).

 ## Installation

 ### CRAN